 Farm Walk and Talk 2020 and 2021 by numbers

 495 Schools participated in the 2021 Virtual Farm Walk and Talk.
 More than 18,000 Leaving Certificate Agricultural Students across Ireland participated in the 2021 Virtual Farm Walk and Talk, which featured Teagasc Kildalton Agricultural College.

 In 2020, more than 1,600 Leaving Cert Agricultural Students from over 60 secondary schools nationwide participated in the 'Farm Walk and Talk 2020' over the course of 5 days, which took place in the Teagasc Colleges and Research Farms nationally.

 This is why initiatives such as Farm Walk and Talk are of such paramount importance – allowing students to experience the various farming techniques that they read so much about and giving them an opportunity to apply what they have learned in the classroom to a working farm, covering topics from soils and fertilisers to silage making and livestock.
+In essence, putting the theory they learn in class into practice.
 The event is particularly beneficial for students who don’t come from a farming background”